-The Steering Committee can establish Standing Committees and Working Groups as it deems necessary to create and carry out the work of the CoC.
+The Steering Committee can establish Standing Committees and WorkingWork Groups as it deems necessary to create and carry out the work of the CoC.
 In these bodies, strategies are developed, deepened, and expanded into actionable work plans.
 These groups may also be directly responsible for specific initiatives or for exploring options to solve particular concerns.
-Except for the Executive Committees of the Governing Board and the Steering Committee, the Steering Committee, all other committees and working groups of the Board may include any HHR members or members from the community at large.
+Except for the Executive Committees of the Governing Board and the Steering Committee, the Steering Committee, all other committees and working groups of the BoardWork Groups may include any HHR members or members from the community at large.
+Unless specified, Work Groups have no formal decision-making authority but make policy and programmatic recommendations to the Steering Committee for further consideration.

-Each Committee or Working Group shall develop and manage a work plan with clear objectives.
+Each Committee or Working Work Group shall develop and manage a work plan with clear objectives.
 At least one member of the Steering Committee must serve on each Working Group.
-The Chair of each Committee or Working Group will be a member of the Steering Committee or Governing Board.
+The Whenever possible, the Chair of each Committee or Working Work Group will be a member of the Steering Committee or Governing Board.
 Meeting locations must be accessible to all interested participants.

-The Steering Committee may disband any Standing Committee or Working Group.
+The Steering Committee may disband any Standing Committee or Working Work Group.